DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 There are some teacher training courses that come with a salary.

-This means you will get paid a salary while you train to get [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
+This means you'll be paid a salary while you train to get [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
 You'll need QTS to teach in many primary, secondary and special schools in England.

 Some salaried teacher training courses may also come with fees.
 Check with individual providers for more information.